 This course will explore the history/culture of policing; training and socialization process; community Ferguson/St. Louis (demands/expectations/responses); contemporary police operations and management (Ferguson/St. Louis City); and the characteristics of a Therapeutic Model of Policing.
-Credit 1 unit.

-S81 SKILL 5193 Skill Lab: Helping Low-Income Clients Navigate Household Finances domestic violence and others.
+S81 SKILL 5193 Skill Lab: Helping Low-Income Clients Navigate Household Finances

+Low-income families increasingly face complex financial decisions that require specialized knowledge and skills when managing personal finances.
+Social workers often identify financial vulnerability in the context of confounding situations such as unemployment, divorce, bankruptcy, drug abuse, domestic violence and others.
 Using case examples, students will learn how to: 1) help clients address their immediate financial problems and build financial security, 2) identify when to refer clients to other financial professionals for in-depth assistance, and 3) work in collaboration with others to generate policy and program solutions for financially vulnerable populations.
 Credit 1 unit.